Slovenian Democratic Party: 2012–2013: a year in power (second Janša Cabinet)

 In the 2011 snap parliamentary election (held on 4 December after the centre-left governing coalition collapsed due to internal conflict and inefficacy in passing meaningful economic reforms), SDS won 26.19% of the vote, gaining 26 seats in the National Assembly, thus making SDS the second-largest parliamentary party after the newly formed centre-left party, Positive Slovenia (PS) (headed by Ljubljana mayor Zoran Janković), which won 28 MPs (28.5% of the total).
 However, SDS succeeded in forming a ruling four-party coalition government (which included the Civic List, New Slovenia, Slovenian People's Party, and Democratic Party of Pensioners of Slovenia) (holding a combined total of 50 out of 90 parliamentary seats) some two months after the election after PS failed to form a coalition with a parliamentary majority.
-The coalition took power amid an alarming economic downturn (European debt crisis), the worst in the independent country's history.
+The coalition took power amid an alarming economic downturn (European debt crisis).
 The country's economic woes were further exacerbated by credit agencies' lowering of Slovenia's credit rating amid the political tumult.

 The coalition, headed by SDS, undertook drastic economic and financial reforms in an attempt to halt the economic downturn.
 Finance Minister Janez Šuštaršič pledged to speed up privatisation of state enterprises, cut public spending, and reduce budget shortfalls.
 Janša additionally pledged to cut taxes, remove regulations, lower the deficit, and raise the retirement age.
 The coalition passed laws transferring all state-owned enterprises into a single state holding company to accelerate privatisation efforts, and created a bad bank that would take on non-performing loans from the bad debt-ridden state-owned banks.
 It intended to cut profit and income taxes to boost the economy, and enact constitutional changes demanding balance budgets.
 It also passed sweeping and highly contentious austerity measures (the Law of Public Finance Balance (Slovene: Zakon o uravnovešenju javnih financ (ZUJF))), and reportedly planned further cuts to state spending.
 The ZUJF fiscal consolidation law included provisions lowering pensions (widely opposed by the public), cutting wages for public sector employees, reducing education funding, social transfers and benefits.
 The draft of the law sparked a public sector general strike, and the law faced the possibility of a referendum.